-- C) An agreement was made between Egyptian Mortgage Refinance Company (the borrower) Egyptian Arab Land Bank (the lender) whereby the bank agreed to grant the Company credit facilities with ceiling amount of EGP 80,000,000 as follow: - Amount of EGP 40,000,000 as medium term loans with interest rate of Central Bank of Egypt Corridor lending in addition to 1% (5 years).
-The balance at the balance sheet date is amounted to EGP 12,000,000. - Amount of EGP 40,000,000 as long-term loans with interest rate of Central Bank of Egypt Corridor lending in addition to 1% (10 years).
-The balance at the balance sheet date is amounted to EGP 4,150,449.
+C) An agreement was made between Egyptian Mortgage Refinance Company (the borrower) Egyptian Arab Land Bank (the lender) whereby the bank agreed to grant the Company credit facilities with ceiling amount of EGP 80,000,000 which was increased by the bank in March 2018 to reach 150,000,000 as medium and long term loans with a maximum 10 years loan tenor life.
+The balance at 31 December 2018 is amounted to EGP 50,266,310.

+The loans carry an interest rate of Central Bank of Egypt - Med corridor lending in addition to margin including a commission on highest debit balance starting from 26 December 2018.